saipraveenkondapalli/leetcode-extension/README.md

 This extension also displays YouTube video solution for the on the sidebar.

 >[!NOTE]
->The extension is not yet published on chrome store due to budget constraints.
+>The extension is not yet published on chrome store because I am working on adding new features.

 > [!IMPORTANT]